This activity reinforces the skills of observation and prediction, and it uses a tool (in this case an inexpensive microscope) to extend the senses.

 Here’s How to Do It

 A 30x-60x microscope can make everyday objects appear mysterious.
-Your third grader can try to predict what objects look like when magnified and can make a series of microscope cards she can use to try to stump her friends.
+Your child can try to predict what objects look like when magnified and can make a series of microscope cards she can use to try to stump her friends.

 These illuminated microscopes are sturdy and easy to use.